nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 Modem fault handling
 ********************
 If a fault occurs in the modem, the application is notified through the fault handler function that is registered with the Modem library during initialization.
-This enables the application to read the fault reason (in some cases the modem's program counter) and take appropriate action.
+This lets the application read the fault reason (in some cases the modem's program counter) and take the appropriate action.

-On initialization, the Modem library integration layer registers the :c:func:`nrf_modem_fault_handler` function through the Modem library initialization parameters.
+On initialization (using :c:func:`nrf_modem_lib_init`), the Modem library integration layer registers the :c:func:`nrf_modem_fault_handler` function through the Modem library initialization parameters.
-The behavior of the :c:func:`nrf_modem_fault_handler` function is controlled with the :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT` Kconfig option.
+The behavior of the :c:func:`nrf_modem_fault_handler` function is controlled with the three following KConfig options:
-The Modem library integration layer provides the following three options for :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT` Kconfig option:

-* :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_DO_NOTHING` - This is the default Kconfig option that lets the fault handler log the Modem fault and return.
+* :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_DO_NOTHING` - This option lets the fault handler log the Modem fault and return (default).
-* :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_RESET_MODEM`- This Kconfig option schedules a workqueue task to reinitialize the modem and Modem library.
+* :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_RESET_MODEM` - This option lets the fault handler schedule a workqueue task to reinitialize the modem and Modem library.
-* :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_APPLICATION_SPECIFIC`- This Kconfig option results in a call to the :c:func:`nrf_modem_fault_handler` function that is defined in the application, outside of the Modem library integration layer.
+* :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_APPLICATION_SPECIFIC` - This option lets the fault handler function :c:func:`nrf_modem_fault_handler` be defined by the application, outside of the Modem library integration layer.

 Implementing a custom fault handler
 ===================================

-If you want to implement a custom fault handler, consider the following points:
+If you want to implement a custom fault handler, enable the :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_APPLICATION_SPECIFIC` Kconfig option and provide an implementation of the :c:func:`nrf_modem_fault_handler` function, considering the following points:

-* The fault handler is called in an interrupt context and must be as short as possible.
+* The fault handler is called in an interrupt context.
-* Reinitialization of the Modem library must be done outside of the fault handler.
+* Re-initialization of the Modem library must be done outside of the fault handler.
-* If the modem trace is enabled, the modem sends a coredump through the trace backend on modem failure.
-  To ensure correct trace output, the modem must not be reinitialized before all trace data is handled.

 .. _partition_mgr_integration: